MWHSCSC-ORG/CSCTK/README.md

 ##*Warning!!!*
 Millard West, its Affiliates and all of this projects Contributers in no way promote or encourage un-lawful hacking and this toolkit should be rightfully used for it's purpose for penetration testing on your own network or any network that you have explicit consent from the Administrator.
-Millard West, its Affiliates and any Contributers can and will not be held liable for any damage or unlawful action that may occur while using this toolkit.
+Millard West, its Affiliates and any Contributers cannot and will not be held liable for any damage or unlawful action that may occur while using this toolkit.

 Happy Hacking!